karakun/karakun.github.io/_posts/2019-01-09-integration-docker.md

 Since the main focus of this article should be the workflow to provide integration tests, the example is kept as simple as possible.

 Let's assume you need to check that your library is running fine on TomEE and Payara.
-To do so you can easily install local instances of the application servers on your machine, deploy a test application that internally uses your library and open some endpoints in your browser.
+You can easily install local instances of the application servers on your machine, deploy a test application that internally uses your library and open some endpoints in your browser.
-Here you can check if you really see the Server Timing information in the developer view of your browser.
+You can then check if you really see the Server Timing information in the developer view of your browser.

-While the described workflow is fine for a first test you do not want to do this after every change in the sourcecode of the library.
+While the described workflow is fine for a first test you do not want to do this after every change in the source code of the library.
-Once you did it 3 times you know that you need to automate the workflow in some way.
+After the first 3 tests you probably know that you need to automate the workflow in some way.
-Next to this your team members maybe do not know how you do the tests and push code changes without checking the functionality on TomEE.
+Plus, your team members maybe do not know how you do the tests and push code changes without checking the functionality on TomEE.

 ## Integration tests with Docker
 Since we want to test the integration of our library in specific application servers, integration tests are the solution to our problem.